The Wrexham to Bidston railway

 The signal box panel in Dee Marsh box in 1992 when the line to Mickle Trafford was still in use.
 In the centre is the "main line" from Penyffordd to Bidston with the Mickle Trafford line shown above it.
 The connections to Dee Marsh yard are further to the right and above them the siding to Deeside Titanium.
 The connection to Shotton Paper is at the extreme right.
 Compare the almost level gradient profile of the Mickle Trafford line with the Penyffordd - Bidston section.
 There were once three signal boxes here controlling a triangular layout.
 Amongst some of the many changes since this photo was taken are: the closure of the Mickle Trafford line and removal of the Deeside Titanium siding.
 All signals are now colour light and the next box along the line is Merseyside IECC in Sandhills.

-"Mitchell" of Marcroft Engineering brings steel wagons out of the Corus plant on November 4th 2001.
+"Mitchell" of Marcroft Engineering brings steel wagons out of the Corus (now Tata) plant on November 4th 2001.
 The shunting contract is currently held by RMS Locotec and Class 08 shunters are used.

 The Shotton Paper Mill, owned by UPM, opened in 1986.
 It is built on the site of the former blast furnaces and is served by a private siding laid on the remains of Shotwick Yard.
 Trains are propelled into the works using a brake van at the paper mill end.
-The works siding has recently been brought back into use.
+The works siding saw further trains between 2008 and 2010 but is once again out of use.
 The photo shows 08951 leaving the works in April 1993.

 Next page: Dee Marsh to Mickle Trafford